 Once the medical device risk categories in Indonesia are ascertained, the focus shifts to assembling the regulatory dossier preparation in Indonesia.
 Each class of device warrants a specific set of documents, meticulously detailing the device’s design, performance, and safety measures among other crucial data.
 The documentation serves as a mirror, reflecting the compliance level of the device with the Indonesia Health Ministry compliance guidelines.
 It’s imperative that the dossier is coherent, complete, and conforms to the stipulated format to foster a smooth review process.

-The Ministry of Health is also responsible for pre-market assessments, setting standards, regulatory law, and certifying Good Manufacturing Practices (GMP).
+The Indonesian Ministry of Health, through the Directorate General of Pharmaceutical and Medical Devices (Ditjen Farmalkes), is responsible for pre-market assessments, setting standards, regulatory law, and certifying Good Manufacturing Practices (GMP).

 The Indonesian Ministry of Health sets the regulatory bar and stipulates the requisites for medical device registration.
 The guidelines contain a wide spectrum, covering the efficacy requirements for the Indonesian medical device market entry.
 Familiarizing oneself with these requirements is necessary for shaping a compliant registration dossier.